 A trustee is responsible for managing and administering a trust for the benefit of its beneficiaries.
 Typically, the person who creates the trust is the initial trustee.
 When they pass away, the successor trustee takes over.

-Trustees and executors are fiduciaries, which means they are legally obligated to act in your best interest.
+Trustees and executors are fiduciaries, which means they are legally obligated to act in your best interests.
 An executor is an individual that handles a probate estate while a trustee manages a trust.

 Duties of executors and trustees